-I think it’s clear that Philthy has a thing for postmodern electropop princesses (Sylver Tongue, Soso, Ducky), so it should be no surprise that we’re all about Charli XCX, the 19-year-old UK sensation that Pitchfork’s in-love-with and who’s spent the better part of this summer touring as support for Santigold and Coldplay, in addition to a handful of headlining shows.
-The synthetically-inclined songstress has released a string of digital singles, EPs, and mixtapes and is currently putting the finishing touches on her first LP, due this fall in the UK and next spring stateside.
-She’s already had a big show in the City of Brotherly Love and Sisterly Affection this year, when she headlined a March Making time, supported by Bear in Heaven and Niki & The Dove.
+I think it’s clear that PHILTHY has a thing for postmodern electropop princesses, so it should be no surprise that we’re all about Charli XCX, the 19-year-old UK sensation that Pitchfork’s in-love-with and who’s spent the better part of this summer touring as support for Santigold and Coldplay, in addition to a handful of headlining shows.
+The synthetically-inclined chanteuse has released a string of digital singles, EPs, and mixtapes, and is currently putting the finishing touches on her first LP, due this fall in the UK and next spring stateside.
+She’s already had a big show in the City of Brotherly Love and Sisterly Affection this year, when she headlined a March Making Time, supported by Bear in Heaven and Niki & The Dove.
 And this Monday, July 30th, she’ll be at the North Star Bar for what I’m guessing will be the most intimate show she’ll have a chance to play in the city before ascending to legit pop stardom.
 I recently got a chance to chat with her about what she’s been up to this year and just what inspires her.

 Izzy Cihak: We’re a little more than halfway through 2012.
 What have been your highlights of the year thus far and what are you most excited about for the rest of the year?